blogs.sanpreetsingh.com

 Pressure is especially harmful.
 When one partner feels pushed into answering, agreeing, performing, or changing instantly, honesty usually shrinks.
 People do not open up more under pressure.
 They protect themselves more.

-This is why Intimacy Loss After Marriage Explained and Why Couples Avoid Intimacy Conversations matter so much here.
 Avoidance often grows not because people do not care, but because the conversation has started feeling emotionally dangerous.
+Once intimacy becomes associated with criticism, guilt, or pressure, both partners may begin protecting themselves in different ways.

 Why Emotional Safety Matters More Than Perfect Words